-Kurt Strasser has taught at UConn Law since 1981, where he regularly teaches Environmental Law and Contracts.
-During his 30-plus years as a member of the faculty, Professor Strasser also has served as associate dean for academic affairs and, in 2006-2007, as the Law School’s interim dean.
-On two separate occasions, he has been a visiting professor at Exeter University in the United Kingdom; he also has served as a DAAD guest professor of Anglo-American law at the Free University in Berlin and as the Gilhuis Professor of Environmental Law at Tilburg University in the Netherlands.
+Kurt Strasser taught at UConn School of Law from 1981 until his retirement in 2014.
+He regularly taught Environmental Law and Contracts.
+During his 30-plus years as a member of the faculty, Professor Strasser also served as associate dean for academic affairs and, in 2006-2007, as the Law School’s interim dean.
+On two separate occasions, he was a visiting professor at Exeter University in the United Kingdom; he also served as a DAAD guest professor of Anglo-American law at the Free University in Berlin and as the Gilhuis Professor of Environmental Law at Tilburg University in the Netherlands.

-A graduate of Vanderbilt University, Professor Strasser earned his J.D. at Vanderbilt Law School and a S.J.D. from Columbia University Law School.
-Before coming to UConn Law, he practiced with Neal and Harwell in Nashville and taught at Mercer University School of Law in Macon, GA.
+A graduate of Vanderbilt University, Professor Strasser earned his JD at Vanderbilt Law School and SJD from Columbia University Law School.
+Before coming to UConn Law, he practiced with Neal and Harwell in Nashville and taught at Mercer University School of Law in Macon, Georgia.

 Professor Strasser is the 2007 recipient of the Law School Alumni Association’s Distinguished Service Award.

 Phillip I. Blumberg, Kurt A. Strasser, Nicholas Georgakopoulos, & Eric Gouvin, Blumberg on Corporate Groups, Second Edition (Aspen Publishers, 2005)